RSCPlus/rscplus/README.md

 ## Chat Commands

+*::help* - displays all keyboard commands and chat commands in game

 *::[skillname]* - Tells skill level and xp in chat

 *::next_[skillname]* - Tells how much xp needed until next level in chat